 where B is the magnetic flux density, H is the magnetic field intensity, J is the current density, and µ is the material's magnetic permeability.

 Since , there exists a magnetic vector potential A such that

 The plane case assumes that the current flows are parallel to the z-axis, so only the z component of A is present,

-and the preceding equation can be simplified to the scalar elliptic PDE
+and then the equation for A in terms of J can be simplified to the scalar elliptic PDE

 where J = J(x,y).